Your public IP address is:

 Will my public IP change?

-It depends on how your internet IP configuration has been set up by your internet service provider.
-Most of the household broadband networks use something called DHCP for IP assignment, hence you would see the public IP addresses keep changing.
-However, in an enterprise network, they use mostly the static public IP addresses so the public IP address may remain the same.
+It depends on how your internet service provider has set up your internet IP configuration.
+Most of the household broadband networks use DHCP for IP assignment.
+Hence you would see the public IP addresses keep changing.
+However, they mostly use static public IP addresses in an enterprise network so that the public IP address will remain.

 There would be some charges involved for getting those static IPs though.